 Located in the Southwest quadrant, the neighborhood’s home is where the Potomac and Anacostia Rivers meet.
 It stretches along the waterfront from the historic Fish Market for nearly 50 acres to Ft.
 McNair.

 See a show at Arena Stage, which specializes in American theater.
 Dive in to some award-winning crab cakes and an endless seafood buffet at the flagship Phillips Seafood, or head to the historic Fish Market and pick up some fresh seafood of your own.
 Climb aboard a river cruise and explore Washington, DC by water.
 The dock is the launching point for a number of tours, including Odyssey Cruises and Spirit Cruises.
-In the summer, watch DC’s winning tennis team The Kastles, captained by Venus and Serena Williams, compete in their new waterfront stadium.
 In September, the neighborhood celebrates its vibrant cultural community with the SW ArtsFest.

 The Southwest Waterfront has deep roots in Washington.
 Long before the city became the nation’s capital, Native Americans used the Southwest quadrant for its river access.
 Later, the neighborhood was incorporated into Pierre L’Enfant’s original plan for the capital city and it soon became a mixed-use area with townhomes and offices for the federal government.